scalawithcats/scala-with-cats/src/pages/tagless-final/codata.md

 ### Programs and Interpreters

-To solve our problem above we need `printRed` and `printBold` to accept not a `String` to print but a program to run.
+To solve the problem above we need `printRed` and `printBold` to accept not a `String` to print but a program to run.
 We don't need to know what these programs do; we just need a way to run them.
 Then the combinators `printRed`, `printBold`, and so on, can also return programs.
 These programs will set the style appropriately before running their program parameter, and reset it after the parameter program has finished running.